Skip to main content

 variableNamestringContext key — selected date stored as ISO 8601 string (value) and locale-formatted string (label, e.g. "Apr 23, 2026")

-defaultValuestringISO date string; used as initial value if no persisted value exists
+defaultValuestringISO date string, or "now" for the current date/time at render; used as initial value if no persisted value exists

 mode"date" | "time" | "datetime"Defaults to "date"